4d/docs/docs/API/CollectionClass.md

 You must assign the returned reference to a 4D variable of the Collection type.

->Keep in mind that `var : Collection` or `C_COLLECTION` statements declare a variable of the `Collection` type but does not create any collection.
+>Keep in mind that `var : Collection` or `C_COLLECTION` statements declare a variable of the `Collection` type but do not create any collection.

 Optionally, you can prefill the new collection by passing one or several *value*(s) as parameter(s).